mezz64/docker-cameraproxy/README.md

-Docker for CameraProxy, based on linuxserver/sonarr container.
+Docker for CameraProxy using supervisord.

 ## Usage